This article describes the Wireless Uplink feature on UniFi Access Points, how to configure it and what requirements must be met.

 Base Station (Uplink AP): Access point with a wired data connection that is configured to relay data to and from Mesh APs (Downlink AP).

-Mesh APs (Downlink AP): Access point without wired data connection, that functions as a normal wired AP would by sending/receiving client data wirelessly to/from the base station, or an intermediate AP by use of the wireless uplink feature (the second option is only supported with UniFi Mesh product line as intermediate AP).
+Mesh APs (Downlink AP): Access point without wired data connection, that functions as a normal wired AP would by sending/receiving client data wirelessly to/from the base station, or an intermediate AP by use of the wireless uplink feature.
 Is sometimes also called "island" AP.

 Multi-hop Wireless Uplink: A deployment that uses a base station but has more than one level of wireless uplink with intermediate APs relaying data to and from the base station.
 When using multiple levels of APs, the uplink tiers can be referred to by root (base station), first hop, second hop, etc. See the example below: